 Sybil Andrews was born in 1898 in Bury St Edmunds, a town that she often used as her subject in later life.
-Her family were too poor to enable her to continue in education, and so she was apprenticed as a welder, a skill that she employed at an aeroplane factory during World War One.
+During World War One she was apprenticed as a welder at an aeroplane factory.
 However, she had been painting since she was a child, and during the war, had studied with John Hassall’s Art Correspondence Course in her spare time.

 Perhaps unusually for a Grosvenor School artist, Andrews produced many linocuts of rural life, most notably pieces such as ‘Michaelmas’ (1935) and ‘Mangolds’ (1956).
 They stem from the curving lines of movement that were developed in her depictions of city life, but these are farming scenes, picked out in glowing, sharp angles of colour.
 Their subject matter is almost antithetical to their style—the treatment of line and material that is so tied to the Futurist movement is contradicted by the traditional labour depicted in these prints.